 - 1. Natural Gas and LP Forced-Air Furnaces: - a.
 Inspect and test all furnaces for safety and efficiency. - b.
 Model all furnaces for replacement as an ECM by selecting "Evaluate All". - c.
-For unsafe furnaces that have a measure SIR of less than 1.0 if using DOE funds, or 0.80 SIR if using PB or LIHEAP funds. - i.
-Replace the heating system if the job has a cumulative SIR of 1.0 for DOE funded jobs or 0.80 SIR for PB or LIHEAP funded jobs or greater when modeled with the Health and Safety replacement. - 2.
-Oil Forced-Air Furnaces: - a.
+For unsafe furnaces that have a measure SIR of less than 1.0 if using DOE funds, or 0.80 SIR if using PB or LIHEAP funds. - Replace the heating system if the job has a cumulative SIR of 1.0 for DOE funded jobs or 0.80 SIR for PB or LIHEAP funded jobs or greater when modeled with the Health and Safety replacement.

+2. Oil Forced-Air Furnaces:

+- a.
 Inspect and test oil furnaces for safety and efficiency. - b.
 Model all furnaces for replacement as an ECM by selecting "Evaluate All". - i.
 With agreement from the building owner, model fuel switching to gas for oil furnaces that are candidates for replacement.
-Proceed with the fuel switch if the measure SIR is 1.0 or greater if using DOE funds, or 0.80 if using PB or LIHEAP funds. - ii.
+Proceed with the fuel switch if

+- the measure SIR is 1.0 or greater if using DOE funds, or 0.80 if using PB or LIHEAP funds. - ii.
 Oil tanks placed out of service by the weatherization agency in conjunction with a heating system fuel switch shall be sealed off or removed in accordance with Wisconsin Administrative Code ATCP 93.
 When performed with a fuel switch, report oil tank capping and removal in HE+ System/WisWAP measure ZRHS035 Fuel Switching. - iii.
 Existing oil tanks placed out of service prior to the weatherization energy audit may be sealed or removed in accordance with ATCP 93 only if a documented health and safety reason exists at the time of the energy audit.
-When sealed or removed for health and safety reasons and not in conjunction with a fuel switch, report all oil tank costs in HE+ System/WisWAP measure XHAQ035 Other Remediation (see Appendix D HE+ System Reporting Codes). - iv.
+When sealed or removed for health and safety reasons and not in conjunction with a fuel switch, report all oil tank costs in HE+ System/WisWAP measure XHAQ035 Other Remediation (see Appendix D). - iv.
 In properties other than 1 and 2-unit buildings, the contractor performing tank cleaning and tank removal shall be certified in accordance with SPS Chapter 305. - c.
-Unsafe furnaces that have a measure SIR of less than 1.0 may be replaced only if the job has a cumulative SIR of 1.0 or greater when using DOE funds or 0.8 when using PB or LIHEAP funds, when modeled as a Health and Safety replacement. - 3.
-Boilers: - a.
-Inspect and test boilers for safety and efficiency. - b.
-Model all boilers for ECM replacement by selecting "Evaluate All".
-Model only a high-efficiency gas boiler. - i.
-With agreement from the building owner, model fuel switching oil to gas. - c.
-Unsafe boilers that have a measure SIR of less than 1.0 may be replaced only if the job has a cumulative SIR of 1.0 or greater when using DOE funds or 0.80 when using PB or LIHEAP funds, when modeled as a Health and Safety replacement.
+Unsafe furnaces that have a measure SIR of less than 1.0 may be replaced only if the job has a cumulative SIR of 1.0 or greater when using DOE funds or 0.8 when using PB or LIHEAP funds, when modeled as a Health and Safety replacement.